GoodforGod/micronaut-arangodb/README.md

 ### Health Check

 Health check for ArangoDB is provided and is *turned on* by default.
+HeathCheck is active for database that is specified in [configuration](#configuration).

 ArangoDB health check is part of [Micronaut Health Endpoint](https://docs.micronaut.io/latest/guide/index.html#healthEndpoint).